gfmolon/gfmolon/README.md

 Hi,

 Currently studying programming with a focus on C and Python.
-Pursuing a degree in Systems Analysis and Development at Universidade of Caxias do Sul (UCS), Brazil.
+Pursuing a degree in Software Development at Universidade of Caxias do Sul (UCS), Brazil.